thluq/OfflineTools-MELI/README.md

 All rights related to logos, trademarks, and the names *"Mercado Livre"* and *"Mercado Envios"* belong exclusively to **Ebazar.com.br LTDA**.

 The use of this visual identity is solely intended to facilitate operational familiarity for collaborators, with no intention of misuse, commercialization, or violation of intellectual property.
+**This tool does not collect any data.** Feel free to review the code!